 The widget will offer your visitor a special discount in exchange for an opt-in.
 If the customer opts-in and wins a discount they will likely reconsider leaving and continue browsing your website.

-For more on how to create an "exit pop-up widget" watch this video.
+For more on how to create an "exit pop-up widget" read this article.

 The most fun of all the widgets!
 The wheel allows visitors who opt-in to participate in a lottery and potentially win a big discount.